Another Story from the "Refugee Crisis". Resettlement in Small Towns and Rural Areas in France Etudes de l'Ifri

 However, this study shows another picture altogether.
 Following interviews and field visits with some 40 practitioners, the study offers an alternative picture to the stereotypes usually associated with areas.
 Indeed, small towns and rural areas prove to be places of hospitality.
 Refugees in small towns are not perceived as anonymous newcomers.
 Instead, they quickly become new members of the local community and receive strong support from many local residents.
 Likewise, in order to address specific needs of the refugees, local actors are drivers of innovation who often manage to design new solutions in an informal fashion.

 Of course, this positive image of the reception and integration of resettled refugees in small towns and rural areas should not obstruct the difficulties encountered such as lack of public transportation, access to healthcare, learning French.
-However, the strong mobilisation of local residents mitigate the handicaps of these areas.
+However, the strong mobilisation of local residents mitigates the handicaps of these areas.
 They have proved to be a powerful driver for integration.
 For example, access to labour market is facilitated by interpersonal networks in areas where there is a shortage of manpower.

 This study highlights that many obstacles to refugee integration are not specific to refugees.
 Lack of transportation, of doctors and of public services affect local populations all the same.
 But local actors proved to be innovative to address these issues for refugees and provide lessons to learn for big cities and for the future of migration policies in France.